A guide to the workflow for preparing and executing a WingtraOne RedEdge-P flight.

 In the Preflight checklist the camera check is automatically performed.

 On item 8 of the checklist, you'll see the RedEdge-P camera needs to be calibrated with the provided reflectance panel.
 Only a timely calibration guarantees reliable spectral information of your covered flight area.
 For optimal calibration, make sure to take a calibration image before and after each flight.

 - Place the reflectance tag flat onto level ground and make sure no reflective surfaces are near it

 - Lift WingtraOne up, and hold it with the camera facing the reflectance tag, at about one meter (3 ft) above it.
 Make sure to hold it level, and do not cover the reflectance tag with a shadow from you or the drone

 - Trigger the image physically using the button the DLS sensor (see picture below the button indicated by the arrow).

-Press the button and wait until the green-blinking LED below (this is blinking from the moment the drone is powered) turns momentarily blue.
+Press hard and shortly until the green-blinking LED below (this is blinking from the moment the drone is powered) turns momentarily blue.
 This indicates that the image has been triggered.

 Once the calibration panel image is captured, click on the checklist item to confirm it.

 - After shutting off WingtraOne, retrieve the CFexpress card from the camera by pushing the card inwards.